-Roseman University's goal is to produce graduates that are competent, and to provide an educational environment that ensures high levels of achievement from all students.
-Most educational models determine student achievement based on norm-referenced exams, and compare each student's performance to that of his or her peers through a "curved" grading system with a passing grade set at around 70 percent.
+Roseman University's goal is to produce competent graduates and to provide an educational environment that ensures high levels of achievement for all students.
+Most educational models determine student achievement based on norm-referenced exams and compare each student's performance to that of his or her peers through a "curved" grading system with a passing grade set at around 70 percent.